C Rating? Mili Amp Hours? How many cells?

 And this is what this post is all about, I will look at all the different specs and explain what they mean and how they interact with each other.
 I will also give you some general LiPo related tips.

-Cell Count and Configuration
+Cell Count and Configuration of a LiPo Battery

 A LiPo battery consists of a certain number of cells.
 Those cells can be in serial configuration, parallel configuration or a mixture of both.
 Most common for quadcopters is the series configuration, denoted by S.

-1S is the most basic configuration, a single cell (in series).
+1S is the most basic configuration, a single cell.
 A single cell has a nominal voltage of 3.7V - when fully charged 4.2V.
 When there are multiple Cells in series, you are multiplying the voltage of a single cell to get the total voltage of the battery.
 A 2S battery are two cells in series, thus having a nominal voltage of 7.4V - when fully charged 8.4V.
 3S are 11.1V, 4S 14.8V and so on.

 As mentioned before there is also parallel configuration where the cells are attached in parallel.
 This configuration multiplies the capacity, but not the Voltage.
 So a 2P battery has two cells in parallel, 3.7V nominal voltage and double the capacity of a single cell.
 In the quadcopter hobby and especially with micros and brushless whoops the parallel configuration is not used very often.

 You should make sure not to discharge your battery lower than the nominal voltage at rest (rest meaning, that the battery is not attached to anything).